 How do you want to own gold?

-While you can invest in gold on the share market through gold mining companies and gold ETFs, for example, you can also invest in gold bullion, jewellery, coins and more.
+While you can invest in gold on the share market through gold mining companies and gold ETFs, for example, you may be interested in owning gold through investing in gold bullion, jewellery, coins and more.

 Can investing in gold offer dividends?